-(F) The Building Commissioner may also suspend or revoke a WECS Project approval or WECS Tower Building Permit for repeated or willful violation of any of the terms of the WECS Project approval or Building Permit or the provisions of this Chapter if the Building Commissioner determines there is an imminent threat of irreparable harm to the environment; or of serious hazard to the health, safety, and general welfare of the public.

-(G) If a WECS Project Approval or WECS Tower Building Permit is revoked, the Building Commissioner may order the Applicant, Owner or Operator to commence decommissioning of the WECS upon 30 days notice.

-(H) It is unlawful to violate any of the provisions of this Chapter, or fail to perform any duty imposed by this Chapter, or any order issued by the Building Commissioner.
-Any Owner or Operator found to have committed any such violation shall be subject to a penalty to be assessed by the Building Commissioner in an amount not to exceed \$2,500 for each day such violation continues.

-(I) In determining the amount of a penalty to assess under this Chapter, the Building Commissioner shall consider the Owner or Operator's history of previous violations with respect to the WECS, the seriousness of the violation, including any irreparable harm to the environment and hazard to the health, safety, and general welfare of the public, the Owner or Operator's negligence, and the demonstrated good faith of the Owner or Operator to achieve repaid compliance after notification of the violation.

-(J) Upon the assessment of a penalty under this Chapter, the Building Commissioner shall immediately inform the Owner or Operator of the amount of the penalty assessed and issue an order to pay the penalty.
+- (F) The Building Commissioner or Zoning Administrator may also suspend or revoke a WECS Project approval or WECS Tower Building Permit for repeated or willful violation of any of the terms of the WECS Project approval or Building Permit or the provisions of this Chapter if the Building Commissioner or Zoning Administrator determines there is an imminent threat of irreparable harm to the environment; or of serious hazard to the health, safety, and general welfare of the public. - (G) If a WECS Project Approval or WECS Tower Building Permit is revoked, the Building Commissioner may order the Applicant, Owner or Operator to commence decommissioning of the WECS within 30 days issuance of the notice. - (H) It is unlawful to violate any of the provisions of this Chapter, or fail to perform any duty imposed by this Chapter, or any order issued by the Building Commissioner or Zoning Administrator.
+Any Owner or Operator found to have committed any such violation shall be subject to a penalty to be assessed by the Building Commissioner in an amount not to exceed \$2,500 for each day such violation continues. - (I) In determining the amount of a penalty to assess under this Chapter, the Building Commissioner or Zoning Administrator shall consider the Owner or Operator's history of previous violations with respect to the WECS, the seriousness of the violation, including any irreparable harm to the environment and hazard to the health, safety, and general welfare of the public, the Owner or Operator's negligence, and the demonstrated good faith of the Owner or Operator to achieve repaid compliance after notification of the violation. - (J) Upon the assessment of a penalty under this Chapter, the Building Commissioner or Zoning Administrator shall immediately inform the Owner or Operator of the amount of the penalty assessed and issue an order to pay the penalty.
 The Owner or Operator shall have 30 days from the receipt of the order to pay the penalty or appeal the assessment pursuant to §155.18 of this Chapter.
 (Commissioners Ord.
-2009-5, passed 7-27-09)
+2009-5, passed 7-27-09) - (K) Violations.
+In the event that a violation exists and the permit holder or operator of the WECS facility or system fails or refuses to comply with an order of the Building Commissioner or Zoning Administrator, fails to pay a fine as provided for in subsection H of this Section, or otherwise violates the provisions of this Chapter, the Building Commissioner or Zoning Administrator has the authority to seek against such violator a money judgment, injunction or other legal remedy, either legal or equitable, in order to enforce this Chapter.
+If such enforcement action is filed by the Building Commissioner or Zoning Administrator, the violator will be responsible for all costs incurred in the enforcement action, including but not limited to reasonable attorney's fees, court costs, litigation expenses, the cost of consultants and experts and other expenses related to the enforcement action.
+(Ord.
+2018-4, passed 7-9-18)